aaronduino/gitdaily/day5.md

 I want to know the commits I have not pushed yet.

-git log origin / master..HEAD
+    git log origin/master..HEAD

-You will only list the commits that were not pushed on origin / master.
+Only lists the commits that were not pushed on origin/master.

     git help log